 Isolation among seniors hurts more than anything else.
-Engaging socially is important for the elderly.
+Engaging socially is important for elderly people.
 Socialization is a way to build new relationships, adjust perceptions, and have fun.
-Not only this, social engagement might help keep seniors from depression.
+Not only this, social engagement can have a major impact on a senior’s mental health and ward off depression.

 So, how do you engage the elderly in social activities?
 To help get seniors to participate in social activities:

 - Identify and remove the barriers to participation

 - Encourage a feeling that the activity is useful or relevant (has a sense of purpose)

 - Have a peer invite the senior to participate in social events

 Read on to get a more in-depth idea of how to get seniors to be more socially engaged.